sumanth-cs/instagram-clone/README.md

  --> ReactJS
  --> NodeJS

-this the hoisted LINK for this project
+this the hosted LINK for this project, do check it out
     https://tame-lion-gloves.cyclic.app